biyunwu/biyunwu.github.io/_posts/2018-02-19-coursera-versus-udacity.md

 - Primitive type, variable, condition operator, loop;
 - Fuction, object, class, array, list;
 - Instance, instance constructor & variable;
-- Inherentance, polymorphism;
+- Inheritance, polymorphism;
 - Sorting algrithms, Big-O notation, linked list
 - ......

 Along the way, you are also taught pointer, heap, stack and how to draw memory module.
-That is to say, the projects for coursers on Coursra is the way to help learners to consolide those programming foundamentals.
+Besides, you are consistently revising the way of coding in projects after adopting new concepts.
+For example, function lets you reuse your code, inheritance and polymorphism help design classes which share similiar properties, Big-O notation tells which algrithm is more efficient.
+That is to say, the projects of coursers on Coursra are the way to help learners to consolide those programming basics which are in common between different programming languages.

 ### Industrial Udacity
 The contents on Udacity are more likely instructions which pace the way to the Tech industry for learners.
+Even though the provided tutorials also cover programming basics, they are included to support those tutorials which teach learners how to build attractive websites or apps quickly.

+### Responsiveness
+It is so frustrated for beginners to face obstacles in programming that makes a MOOC's responsiveness of its discussion forum very important.
+Based on my experience, after posting a question, I probably wait hours to days to get the response on Cousera.
+In contrast, it takes minutes to hours on Udacity.

+## Comparison Chat
 |                       |Coursera            |Udacity              |
 |-----------------------|--------------------|---------------------|
 |Style                  |Academic            |Industrial           |